bandframework/bandframework/software/OpenBT/README.md

 information about installing, testing, and using the different OpenBT software tools.

-Details regarding support, contributing, copyright, license, and citing OpenBT are provided in the project's [landing page](https://github.com/bandframework/OpenBT).
+General details such as support, contributing, copyright, license, and citing OpenBT are provided in the project's [landing page](https://github.com/bandframework/OpenBT).